Sandra Freedman

 Sandra W. Freedman (born September 21, 1943, in Newark, New Jersey) is a former politician in Tampa, Florida.
 She was the first female mayor of Tampa, Florida and after completing a term for Bob Martinez was elected to two terms.

 Freedman graduated with a degree in government from the University of Miami.
 She married Michael J. Freedman, an attorney, and the couple has three children.
 She was also the chairman of the Board of the National Civic League from 2008 to 2011.

 She served on the City Council from 1974 and then as Council Chair from 1983 through July 16, 1986.
 She completed the remaining term of Bob Martinez who resigned to successfully campaign for Governor of Florida.
 After completing the remainder of Martinez's term, Freedman was twice elected Mayor of Tampa.
+She is Jewish.